revolutionchain/metamask-extension/README.md

-# Metamask with QTUM support
+# Metamask with REVO support

-This is an alpha version of Metamask with QTUM support
+This is an alpha version of Metamask with REVO support

-To use Web3 in QTUM Dapps, use `window.qtum` as your Web3 provider instead of `window.ethereum`
+To use Web3 in REVO Dapps, use `window.revo` as your Web3 provider instead of `window.ethereum`

-See [Releases](https://github.com/earlgreytech/metamask-extension/releases) for tags/releases with QTUM support
+See [Releases](https://github.com/earlgreytech/metamask-extension/releases) for tags/releases with REVO support

-See [Janus](https://github.com/qtumproject/janus) for our Web3 compatible API layer
+See [Janus](https://github.com/revoproject/charon) for our Web3 compatible API layer

-See [qtum-ethers-wrapper](https://github.com/earlgreytech/qtum-ethers) for client-side transaction signing
+See [revo-ethers-wrapper](https://github.com/earlgreytech/revo-ethers) for client-side transaction signing

-# Qnekt Browser Extension
+# RevoMask Browser Extension

-You can find the latest version of Qnekt on [github](https://github.com/qtumproject/metamask-extension/releases).
-For help using MetaMask, visit our [Discord](https://www.qtum.org/support).
+You can find the latest version of RevoMask on [github](https://github.com/revoproject/metamask-extension/releases).
+For help using MetaMask, visit our [Discord](https://www.revo.org/support).

-Qnekt supports Google Chrome, and Chromium-based browsers.
+RevoMask supports Google Chrome, and Chromium-based browsers.
 We recommend using the latest available browser version.

-For up to the minute news, follow our [Twitter](https://twitter.com/qtum) or [Medium](https://medium.com/@Qtum) pages.
+For up to the minute news, follow our [Twitter](https://twitter.com/revo) or [Medium](https://medium.com/@Revo) pages.

 To learn how to develop MetaMask-compatible applications, visit our [Developer Docs](https://metamask.github.io/metamask-docs/).

-To learn how to contribute to the MetaMask project itself, visit our [Internal Docs](https://github.com/qtumproject/metamask-extension/tree/develop/docs).
+To learn how to contribute to the MetaMask project itself, visit our [Internal Docs](https://github.com/revoproject/metamask-extension/tree/develop/docs).

 ## Building locally